Ivi logo mobile

 2) I want to bring my 1999 Nissan Skyline in under Show or Display, how do I do it?

-A - First check out this list, to see if the car is on there on the approved, or not approved list. http://www.showordisplay.com/p/approved-vehicles.html In this case we see the 1999 Nissan Skyline GT-R or the 1999 Nissan Skyline GT-R Vspec are on the NOT approved list.
-Since there were more than 500 made, these cars don't qualify.
+A - First check out this list, to see if the car is on there on the approved, or not approved list. http://www.showordisplay.com/p/approved-vehicles.html In this case, the general 1999 Nissan Skyline GT-R or the 1999 Nissan Skyline GT-R Vspec are on the NOT approved list.
+Only very specific R34 GT-R variants are approved under Show or Display.
+Since more than 500 standard R34 GT-Rs were made and they are not on the approved list, those cars don't qualify for Show or Display and must wait for the 25-year rule.

 3) I only want to show my car, how do I do it?